Laredo Water Quality at a Glance

 Flush Your Pipes

-If water has been sitting in pipes for 6+ hours, run cold water for 1-2 minutes before using for drinking or cooking.
-Always use cold water for consumption to minimize potential lead exposure and reduce bacterial growth in aging infrastructure.
+If water has been sitting in pipes for six or more hours — or if construction is taking place on your street as part of the 2025–2026 replacement programme — run cold water for 1–2 minutes before drinking or cooking.
+Always use cold water for consumption to minimise lead exposure from older plumbing.

 Conserve Water

 Follow Laredo’s Stage 2 water conservation guidelines, especially during drought periods.
-Limit lawn watering to designated times before 8 a.m., fix leaks promptly, and install water-efficient fixtures to help preserve this vital resource facing projected shortages by 2040.
+Limit lawn watering to designated days and hours before 8 a.m., fix leaks promptly, and install water-efficient fixtures.
+With Amistad Reservoir at historic lows and shortages projected by 2040, conservation is a community responsibility — not just a regulation.
+Check our Texas water overview for statewide drought context.

 Stay Informed